The growth of the infinite long-range percolation cluster

-Furthermore, $1<\underline{R_*} \leq \overline{R_*} < \infty$.\\ \textbf{(c)} If $\liminf_{x \to \infty} -\log[\lambda(r)]/\log[r] >d$, then for $k \to \infty$, $|\mathcal{B}_k|^{1/k} \to 1$ a.s.
-Furthermore, $R_*=1$. \end{theorem} Contrary to Theorem \ref{mainthm2}(b) part $(b)$ of this theorem includes a class of connection functions that are constant on $[n,n+1)$ for every $n \in \mathbb{Z}$ and some other piecewise constant connection functions (for which there exists no $K$ such that $L(r) = r^d \lambda(r)$ is non-increasing on $[K,\infty)$). \item Condition (\ref{annoyass}) is annoying, because this assumption makes that this paper does not deal with all possible non-increasing regularly varying connection functions.
-An example of a function, which does not satisfy (\ref{annoyass}), but satisfies the other assumptions in Theorem \ref{mainthm} (c), is However, the class of functions treated in the second statement of the theorem is not empty.
-In particular, functions of the form $\lambda(r) = r^{-d} (\log[1+r])^{-\gamma}$, for $\gamma > 1$, satisfy all of the conditions of Theorem \ref{mainthm} (b).
-We do not know whether Theorem \ref{mainthm} (b) still holds without condition (\ref{annoyass}).
+Contrary to Theorem \ref{mainthm2}(b), part (b) of the above theorem includes a class of connection functions that are constant on $[n,n+1)$ for every $n \in\mathbb{Z}$ and some other piecewise constant connection functions [for which there exists no $K$ such that $L(r) = r^d \lambda(r)$ is nonincreasing on $[K,\infty)$].

+Condition (\ref{annoyass}) is troublesome because this assumption means that this paper does not deal with all possible nonincreasing, regularly varying connection functions.
+An example of a function which does not satisfy (\ref{annoyass}), but satisfies the other assumptions in Theorem \ref{mainthm}(c), is